plone/training/plone_training_config/instructions.rst

         ssh_exchange_identification: read: Connection reset by peer

     The configuration may have stalled out because your computer's BIOS requires virtualization to be enabled.
 Check with your computer's manufacturer on how to properly enable virtualization.
+See: https://teamtreehouse.com/community/vagrant-ssh-sshexchangeidentification-read-connection-reset-by-peer

 Once Vagrant finishes the provisioning process, you can login to the now running virtual machine.